 By contrast, peritoneal dialysis catheters target the intraperitoneal space rather than a vascular structure.
-When correctly placed, they should traverse the anterior abdominal wall, with the distal tip resting superficial to the visceral peritoneum and deep to the parietal peritoneum, pointed in the direction of the pelvis.
+When correctly placed, they should traverse the anterior abdominal wall with the distal tip resting superficial to the visceral peritoneum and deep to the parietal peritoneum, pointed in the direction of the pelvis.
 The borders of the rectus muscle are preferred insertion sites, away from the paths of the superficial and inferior epigastric arteries.
 With the use of a Tenckhoff catheter with two cuffs, the deeper cuff should rest within the pre-peritoneal space in the rectus sheath, and the superficial cuff should lie 2 to 3cm medial to the superficial wound.
 Placing the deeper cuff outside the rectus muscle may lead to less tissue ingrowth, increasing the likelihood of leakage and herniation.
 If the superficial cuff placement is too deep, serous fluid may collect in the space outside of the cuff, leading to skin irritation and infection.

-Contraindications for extracorporeal renal replacement therapy catheters include local infection over the insertion site, thrombosis or stenosis within the target vein, distorted anatomy, or local vascular injury.
+Contraindications for extracorporeal RRT catheters include local infection over the insertion site, thrombosis or stenosis within the target vein, distorted anatomy, or local vascular injury.
 Peritoneal dialysis catheters may be contraindicated where the peritoneum is not intact, such as where there has been recent trauma, sepsis or surgery to the abdomen.
 Peritoneal dialysis itself may be inappropriate where the metabolic derangements are too extreme (such as in severe hyperkalemia), or in severe acute respiratory distress syndrome (ARDS) where the peritoneal fluid may splint the diaphragm and interfere with the work of breathing.
-It is unclear whether peritoneal dialysis or extracorporeal renal replacement therapy correlates with fewer risks in the presence of coagulopathy.
+It is unclear whether peritoneal dialysis or extracorporeal RRT correlates with fewer risks in the presence of coagulopathy.

-The catheters used for extracorporeal renal replacement therapy are central vascular access devices with wide internal lumens.
-Blood is withdrawn from the patient and undergoes dialysis and/or filtration before being returned.
-The wide bores allow high blood flow rates, meaning that the desired RRT targets can be reached within a reasonable timeframe while reducing the shear stress on blood cells as they pass through the circuit.
-Externally, the catheter is attached to the renal replacement therapy machine using color-coded Luer taper connectors: the side where blood gets withdrawn from the patient is typically colored red, with the side where blood is returned being blue.
-Rates of blood flow through each connector are modifiable by adjusting the adjacent clamps.
+The catheters used for hemodialysis, hemofiltration, hemodiafiltration, or ultrafiltration are central venous lines with wide internal lumens.
+Externally, the catheter is attached to the RRT machine using color-coded Luer taper connectors: the side where blood gets withdrawn from the patient is typically colored red, with the side where blood is returned being blue.
+Rates of blood flow through each connector can be modified by adjusting the adjacent clamps.
 Most catheters are dual-lumen, incorporating both access and return limbs in the one device, but single-lumen catheters also exist; if these are used, two will be required.
-There are also triple-lumen catheters which include a third narrow lumen that can be used for other purposes while RRT is ongoing, such as right atrial pressure monitoring or administering medications) without disrupting the ongoing RRT.
+There are also triple-lumen catheters which include a third narrow lumen that can be used for other purposes (such as right atrial pressure monitoring or administering medications) without disrupting the ongoing RRT.

-Early dual-lumen catheters had a coaxial design, with blood removal through a large outer cannula and returned down the center through a narrow removable inner cannula; the inner cannula was replaced anew for each session of dialysis.
-Most contemporary catheters instead have the two lumens sitting in parallel side by side.
+Early dual-lumen catheters had a coaxial design, with blood being removed through a large outer cannula and returned down the center through a narrow inner cannula; the inner cannula was replaced anew for each session of dialysis.
+Most modern catheters instead have the two lumens sitting in parallel side by side.
 Inside the patient, the return lumen opens at the distal tip of the catheter (that is, at the end closer to the heart), and the opening of the withdrawal lumen is physically separated from the return lumen by a short distance.
-This setup reduces the likelihood that purified blood returning to the patient will immediately be sucked back out into the extracorporeal RRT machine, a phenomenon known as “recirculation” which decreases the efficiency of the RRT session.
+This setup reduces the likelihood that purified blood returning to the patient will immediately be sucked back out into the extracorporeal RRT machine, a phenomenon known as “recirculation” which would decrease the efficiency of the RRT session.

 Both non-tunneled catheters and tunneled cuffed catheters exist.
 (A third category – implantable vascular access devices, with subcutaneous ports – saw limited use in the 1990s, but are no longer on the market.)
 Insertion of non-tunneled catheters is directly through the skin into the target vein.
 Tunneled cuffed catheters are different in that they have a longer shaft incorporating a synthetic felt cuff; they are also inserted through the skin, but they are then passed through a short subcutaneous tunnel before entering the target vein.
 The cuff ends up under the skin near the entry point and stimulates a local fibroblastic response, leading to ingrowth of the surrounding tissue over time which secures the device more firmly.
 Together, the cuff and tunnel act as barriers to microbial migration along the outside of the catheter, reducing the risk of catheter-associated bloodstream infections compared to non-tunneled catheters.

-When correctly placed, the tip of the catheter should rest in the middle of a large central vein away from the vessel wall, so that the opening of the withdrawal lumen – which is under negative pressure – does not become occluded by the vessel wall gets sucked across it.
-The clinician placing the catheter should consider how its position may change when the patient moves.
-By the Hagen-Poiseuille equation, flow is inversely proportional to length, so the chosen catheter should be long enough that the tip can reach the intended target site, but should otherwise be as short as possible to minimize resistance to flow.
-Some dual-lumen catheters replace the single withdrawal opening near the tip with multiple side holes along the length of the catheter; this allows more flexibility in positioning the catheter near the vessel wall but may increase turbulence, leading to poorer flow rates.
-Alternatively, if the lumens are in parallel, the two end holes may be arranged so that the withdrawal lumen is on the inside of the catheter’s curve, further from the vessel wall, with the return lumen on the outside of the curve.
+When correctly placed, the tip of the catheter should rest in the middle of a large central vein away from the vessel wall, so that the opening of the withdrawal lumen – which is under negative pressure – does not become occluded due to the vessel wall being sucked across it.
+The clinician placing the catheter should consider how the tip position may change when the patient moves.
+By the Hagen-Poiseuille equation, flow is inversely proportional to length, so the chosen catheter should be long enough that the tip can reach the intended target site, but it should otherwise be as short as possible to minimize resistance to flow.
+Some dual-lumen catheters replace the single withdrawal opening near the tip with multiple side holes along the length of the catheter; this allows more flexibility in positioning the catheter near the vessel wall, but it may increase turbulence leading to poorer flow rates.
+Alternatively, if the lumens are in parallel, the two end holes may be arranged so that the withdrawal lumen is on the inside of the catheter’s curve further from the vessel wall, with the return lumen on the outside of the curve.